Summer Intermediate School Information

 This two-period block course is available to current 5th grade students who would benefit from further instruction to prepare for entrance into PVCM 6 Accelerated in sixth grade.
 Completion of this course will strengthen students’ mathematical skill base, provide a stronger foundation of conceptual understanding and better prepare students for the fast pace and rigor associated with the accelerated-level coursework.
 PVPUSD encourages students to attend this summer program (or enroll in an independent study option**) particularly if the student was not initially recommended by his or her fifth-grade teacher for the PVCM 6 Accelerated course.

-TEAM SPORTS: Mr. Hay
+TEAM SPORTS: Mrs. Zarro-Anaya

 Lace up your athletic shoes and get ready to dive into the world of team sports!
 This course introduces students to a variety of team-based activities, emphasizing fundamental skills, sportsmanship, and the importance of collaboration.
 Students will explore popular team sports such as soccer, basketball, pickleball, and more.
 Our focus extends beyond physical activity, incorporating strategy, teamwork, and leadership to build well-rounded athletes.
 Join us for an exciting journey that promotes both physical fitness and the development of essential life skills through the thrill of team sports!